 EOS Orthopedic Imaging

-The EOS provides remarkable detail and can produce three-dimensional (3-D) images of the spine, enabling physicians to provide a more accurate diagnosis and plan an effective course of treatment.
-Watch a video on EOS and scoliosis screening.
+The EOS provides remarkable detail and can produce three-dimensional images of the spine, enabling physicians to provide a more accurate diagnosis and plan an effective course of treatment.

 Frequently Asked Questions